 - 1. Select Administration > Alerts. - 2.
 Click to the right of Alert on Transitions out of Alerting Health. - 3.
-Select Scope > role_name or service_name (Service-Wide). - 4.
+Select Scope > role name or service name (Service-Wide). - 4.
 In the category Event Server Default Group, check the Alert on Transitions out of Alerting Health checkbox. - 5.
 Click Save Changes to commit the changes. - 6.
 Return to the Home page by clicking the Cloudera Manager logo. - 7.
-Click ψ to invoke the cluster restart wizard.
+Click the ψ icon that is next to any stale services to invoke the cluster restart wizard.